Tacfarinas: Conflict with nomadic tribes

 The most fertile part of Numidia was retained in the Roman province.
-This part included the central Tunisian plateau, land ideal for the cultivation of wheat, for which the Romans had an ever-increasing demand.
+This part included Eastern Algeria and the central Tunisian plateau, land ideal for the cultivation of wheat, for which the Romans had an ever-increasing demand.
 The region, some 27,000 km2 in area, offered the prospect of doubling the province's grain production.
 At some point in the first half of Augustus' rule, it appears that the single legion deployed in the province (the III Augusta) was stationed at Theveste (modern Tébessa, Algeria), strategically placed on the western edge of the plateau so as to protect it from incursions from the Aurès mountains.
 (Later, during Tacfarinas' insurgency, the 3rd legion's base was moved to Ammaedara – modern Haïdra, Tunisia – right in the centre of the plateau).
 The road northeast to the provincial capital at Carthage bisected the plateau.
 In AD 14, Legio III is recorded as having built a new road southeast to Tacapae (Gabès) on the coast.
 Hand-in-hand with the Roman infrastructural expansion came the fencing off of land that was converted from pasture to wheat cultivation.
 The Romans also pursued a policy of deliberately restricting the transhumance movements of the nomads into the province.

 The Tunisian plateau was also the traditional summer grazing region of the semi-nomadic Musulamii and Gaetuli.
 The result of Roman encroachment in this region was prolonged and bitter conflict between the nomads and Rome during Augustus' rule.
 His proconsuls in Africa fought a series of campaigns against the nomads: campaigns are recorded in 21 BC, 19 BC, c.
 15 BC, c.
 AD 3, and AD 6, some large enough to gain triumphs for their generals, each of which implied the killing of at least 5,000 of the enemy.
 After AD 6, no major operations are recorded, but the conflict mutated into a chronic low-level guerrilla resistance to Roman rule.
 It was in this context of conflict that Tacfarinas grew up.